stevexyz/zx81_dezog_sjasmplus_helloworld_template/README.md

 # ZX81 assembler projects template

-This project to jumpstart ZX81 assemler developments with a modern integrated IDE/debugger.
+This project to jumpstart ZX81 assembler developments with a modern integrated IDE/debugger.

 Project is setup to use the internal DeZog emulator.